ratokuzmanic/obsidian-kenku-fm-soundboards/README.md

 Control playback of sounds from [Kenku FM](https://www.kenku.fm/) soundboards directly from Obsidian.

-## ✨ Features
+## Features

-- 🔗 Configure Kenku FM's remote play URL
+🔗 Configure Kenku FM's remote play URL
-- ▶️ Play sounds from any soundboard in your Kenku FM library using Obsidian commands
+▶️ Play sounds from any soundboard in your Kenku FM library using Obsidian commands
-- ⏹️ Stop playback for any active sound track
+⏹️ Stop playback for any active sound track
-- 🔄 Force-reload soundboard data from Kenku FM if the plugin becomes out of sync
+🔄 Force-reload soundboard data from Kenku FM if the plugin becomes out of sync

-## 📦 Installation

-1. Copy `main.js` and `manifest.json` from the [latest release](https://github.com/ratokuzmanic/obsidian-kenku-fm-soundboards/releases/latest) into:
-   `[VaultFolder]/.obsidian/plugins/obsidian-kenku-fm-soundboards/`
-2. Enable the plugin in the **Community plugins** tab under Obsidian's settings.

-## 🚀 Usage
+## How to use

 ### Changing Kenku FM's remote play URL